-Give my readers information that they can apply to their life, uncover lies, and you’ll be popular here.
+Give our readers information that they can apply to their life, uncover lies, and you’ll be popular here.
 Even more theoretical posts that have something in them that readers can just “know” are good.

 Topics in which we’re particularly interested right now include (but aren’t limited to):

-- Zionist control, Zionist lobby and Zionism propaganda (hasbara)
+- Zionist control, Zionist lobby and Zionism propaganda (Hasbara)

-- human rights issues in Palestine and Arab world
+- human rights issues in Palestine

 - peace process failure